cocos/cocos-docs/en/editor/publish/index.md

 # Cross-Platform Game Publishing

 Cocos Creator currently supports publishing games to the Web, iOS, Android, Windows, Mac, and various mini-game platforms.
-Develop on one platform and depoloy on all supported platforms.
+Developers can develop on one platform and deploy on all supported platforms.

-## Preperation
+## Preparation

-The preperation that needs to be done before release includes familiarizing with with following concepts:
+The preparation that needs to be done before publishing includes getting familiar with following concepts:

 - [Build Panel](build-panel.md)
 - [Build Options](build-options.md)